Primary Endpoint

 Safety

-Safety profile of RYBREVANT® + chemotherapy in the PAPILLON study
+Safety profile of RYBREVANT® + chemotherapy in the PAPILLON trial

 Majority of ARs were Grades 1 and 21